portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4083 When volume is in a down state due to a create failure, but is still attached without a shared volume export, the detach fails with the error "Mountpath is not mounted".
 * PWX-4085 When running under Kubernetes, too many instances of this message get generated: “Kubernetes node watch channel closed.
 Restarting the watch.."
 * PWX-4131 Specifying -a or -A for providing disks to PX needs to handle mpath & raid drives/partitions as well
-* PWX-     When PX runs in 100s of nodes, a few nodes show high memory usage.

 ### Errata

 * PWX-3982 After putting a node into maintenance mode, adding drives, and then running "pxctl service m --exit", the message "Maintenance operation is in progress, cancel operation or wait for completion" doesn't specify which operation hasn't completed.
 Workaround: Use pxctl to query the status of all three drive operations (add, replace, rebalance). pxctl then reports which drive operations are in progress and allows exiting from maintenance mode if all maintenance operations are completed.